Unordered Multimap Max Load Factor Function In C++ - C++ Programming Tutorial

 Unordered Multimap Max Load Factor Function In C++

-The unorderedmultimap::loadfactor function is a C++ STL built-in function that returns the current value of the load factor in the unorderedmultimap container.
-The load factor is defined as the ratio of the total amount of components in a container (its size) to the total number of buckets (bucketcount):
+The unorderedmultimap::loadfactor method is a predefined function in the C++ STL that provides the existing load factor value of the unorderedmultimap container.
+This load factor represents the proportion of the total elements in a container (its size) to the total count of buckets (bucketcount):

 loadfactor = bucketcount / size